10 things I wish I knew about stuttering

 So, parents want to have clarity about how to bring security and support to the child’s speaking on the one hand, and not build the shame and guilt and unrealistic expectations on the other hand.

-The faster, the earlier they have this clarity, the easier it is to deal with stuttering as it starts to develop.
+The faster and earlier they have this clarity, the easier it is to deal with stuttering as it starts to develop.

 I personally see stuttering as a big gift for myself.
 I learned a lot, I developed a lot on this path.
 Helping people who stutter became the central theme of what I’m doing these days.